 Scenic hike in Tsugaike Nature Park

-Located about a 1/1.5 hour-train ride away from Matsumoto and about 3 hours away from Tokyo, Hakuba is the perfect place to go if you’re looking to get out of the city and into nature for relaxation or adventure.
+Hakuba is the perfect place to go if you’re looking to get out of the city and into nature for relaxation or adventure.
 There are countless of outdoor activities you can do here, including kayaking, paragliding, mountain biking and hiking of course.
-One of the best spots for hiking in Hakuba is the Tsugaike Nature Park.
+One of Hakuba’s most popular tourist attractions and best spot for hiking is the Tsugaike Nature Park.
 At the foot of the Northern Japan Alps at an altitude of around 2,000m, this natural paradise offers a spectacular and unique view of the Hakuba Daisekkei (snow valley).
 Its scenery changes beautifully with each season, with flowers blooming in summer and the tree leaves turning yellow, orange and red in autumn.

 When exiting Hakuba Station you will find several shops and restaurants around.
 On the left side, there is a free footbath as well as the Hakuba Information Center (the building with the green exterior).

 The shuttle bus we took from Hakuba Station to Tsugaike.
 Isn’t it cute?
 You’ll find more information about Tsugaike Nature Park and how to get there at the end of the blog.

 The peak of the autumn colors in Tsugaike Nature Park was reached a few weeks back, so we went there at the time to do some hiking and take in the colorful scenery.
 The best tourism season is from late September to mid-October.

 During our rides on the gondola and ropeway, we were engulfed in clouds and it felt like we were venturing in an unknown new world.